Opportunity to be at one of the highest passes in Nepal, Larkya Pass, at 5106 meters

 The Manaslu Circuit Trek is considered a moderately difficult trek that begins at 900 meters above sea level and goes up to 5106 meters.
 The first few days will be pretty straightforward, with daily gains of 300-400 meters across lowland humid terrain.

 As you gain altitude and the temperature lowers, the true challenge begins.
-The average walking hours per day is between 5 and 7 hours.
+The average walking hours per day are between 5 and 7 hours.

 The highest elevation you gain is 5106 meters at Larkya La Pass, and as elevations beyond 3500m can be difficult, AMS (Altitude Mountain Sickness) could arise.